How to get SMARTER about FORGIVENESS

 Bridge the sexual communication gap in a romantic partnership

 Sexual passion starts with communication.
 Couples are more likely to stay together when they improve their sexual communication skills.
 Remember, your spouse is not a mind-reader and will not know what your erotic needs are if you don’t communicate them to your partner.
 Improving your sexual communication can bring passion back into your lives, increase your loving feelings and recharge your relationship.
 Talking openly about sex lets you experience a greater level of intimacy and safety in your relationship.
 A vital and healthy interest in sex along with a passionate curiosity for life, are some of the ways to keep your relationship alive for a very long time.

-Our ability to remain monogamous is becoming more difficult in an age where cheating is easier than ever.
-Statistics show that almost fifty per cent of marriages end in divorce, and second marriages end at a rate of seventy per cent.
+Our ability to remain monogamous is becoming more difficult in an age where cheating is easier than ever before.
+Statistics show that almost fifty per cent of marriages end in divorce, and second marriages end in divorce at a rate of seventy per cent.
 About one third of marriages end because of infidelity.

 Although studies vary, research shows that almost sixty per cent of men and forty-five per cent of women will cheat at some point in their relationships.
 Statistics further shows that affairs last an average of three years, and few last more than four years.
 Looking at these numbers, it seems that cheating doesn’t make people happy either.

 Discovering infidelity can be painfully devastating and when the affair information becomes available many questions and emotions race through your mind.
 You ask questions such as "what did I do wrong?" “what is wrong with me?” and “am I not enough?”
 It may seem that the only option open to you is when to leave, not if you should leave.
 You may feel as if you have no other choice, but in the back of your mind you might not really want to break up.